dpurohit108/DH110-F22-DHRUVP/README.md

 ## User Research - Contextual Inquiry

 The user research part of this project involved a contextual inquiry.
-The contextual inquiry differed from the usability test in that it provided the test user with more general guidlines (rather that very specific tasks) to see how they navigated the website.
-The goal of thie inquiry was to observe how the user interacted with the website in a more natural setting.
+The contextual inquiry differed from the usability test in that it provided the test user with more general guidelines (rather than very specific tasks) to see how they navigated the website.
+The goal of the inquiry was to observe how the user interacted with the website in a more natural setting.
 In order to facilitate a smooth process with the user, I prepared [this contextual inquiry guide](https://docs.google.com/document/d/1_hTVyhpJece9Vag8-CkiOGD3xA3O7QO6d4-hGxfVV98/edit).
-This document highlighted all the activities that were to be compleated by the user and included the following:
+This document highlighted all the activities that were to be completed by the user and included the following:

 1. Introductory/Background Questions: Asked to get a good understanding of the user's background and context with the topic.
 2. Observations During Activities: Used to observe the user in their natural web search setting and to document findings.